caksoylar/keymap-drawer/KEYMAP_SPEC.md

 - **`cols_thumbs_notation`** (equivalent to `-n`/`--cols-thumbs-notation` on the command line):
   Specifies a specially formatted string to describe an ortholinear keyboard layout.
 This string is composed of a number of digits corresponding to each column in the keyboard, optionally augmented by a count of thumb keys.
-This can be repeated to specify split keyboards with two or more halves, separated by a space.
+This can be repeated to specify split keyboards with two or more halves, separated by a space or underscore.

   _Example:_ `layout: {cols_thumbs_notation: 33333+1 2+33332}`